 It was believed that Belenus could provide physical and spiritual healing, restoring the vitality and well-being of those who had his grace.
 Additionally, the ancient god represented fertility and abundance.
 The Celts prayed to Belenus to bless their crops, land, and livestock with the light and warmth of the sun.

-Each year, the ancient civilisations would have festivals and celebrations dedicated to Belenus.
+Each year, ancient civilisations held festivals and celebrations dedicated to Belenus.
 One of the most well-known festivals is Beltane, traditionally held on 1 May to celebrate the beginning of summer.
 Bonfires were lit during this festival in hopes that they would bring good fortune and a plentiful harvest.

-Belenus is pictured on a bronze coin dating back to the 1st century CE.
+Belenus is pictured on a bronze coin from the 1st century CE.
 The coin was minted by Cunobeline, the chief of the Trinovantes, one of the Celtic tribes.
 On the other side of the coin is a picture of a boar, which symbolised power, sovereignty, hunting, and hospitality to the Celts.

 Ancient Gods: Greek Deities

-The ancient Greeks believed in the existence of numerous gods and goddesses that controlled different aspects of nature and the universe.
-To win the favour of these ancient gods, the Greeks would perform rituals and sacrifices.
+The ancient Greeks believed in the existence of numerous gods and goddesses who controlled different aspects of nature and the universe.
+To win the favour of these ancient gods, the Greeks performed rituals and sacrifices.
 Many legends surrounding these rituals have helped shape our knowledge of Greek mythology.

 Greek deities personified every aspect of the world, natural and cultural.
 In Greek mythology, we can find Gods and Goddesses of the Sky, Wisdom, the Hunt, and Marriage, among others.
 The Greeks offered sacrifices to the gods in exchange for their divine support in war and times of crisis.

-From the act of sacrificing for aid from the ancient gods, we can conclude that there was a hierarchy of power in ancient Greece.
-The ancient gods and goddesses were worshipped above all else, and mortals were seen as less powerful and important than the deities.
-It was not possible for a mortal to rise to the high status of the gods.
+Sacrificing for aid from the ancient gods suggests a power hierarchy in ancient Greece.
+The gods and goddesses were worshipped above all else, and mortals were seen as less powerful and meaningful than the deities.
+A mortal couldn’t rise to the high status of the gods.

-Although there is no definite set of principles or written dogma for the beliefs of ancient Greek mythology, there are sacred and reputable written works we can learn from.
+Although there is no definite set of principles or written dogma for the beliefs of ancient Greek mythology, there are sacred and reputable written works from which we can learn.
 These works include inscriptions, instructions to reach the afterlife, hymns, oracles, and epics.

 We’ve used these written works to examine some of the most well-known ancient gods and goddesses in Greek mythology: